impactorbitco/handbook-main/content/ims/policies/HR/Statutory Vacation Leave.md

 ### Introduction

-At Green Orbit Digital, we recognize the importance of work-life balance and the value of taking time off to rest, recharge, and spend quality time with loved ones.
+At Impact Orbit Creative Group, we recognize the importance of work-life balance and the value of taking time off to rest, recharge, and spend quality time with loved ones.
 Our vacation policy is designed to support the well-being and productivity of our employees by providing them with ample opportunities to take time off for vacation.

 ### Eligibility